24 Day Perth to Darwin Tour

 - Dinner

-Day 23 Lake Argyle to Katherine
+Day 23: Lake Argyle to the Katherine region

 Accommodation